tonykolomeytsev/youbot_devcontainer/README.md

 - If you are using Windows 10/11 or Mac OS, install Docker Desktop:
     [https://www.docker.com/get-started/](https://www.docker.com/get-started/)

-- If you are using a Linux distribution, I think you know how to install dockerю But anyway, here is an example installation instruction for Ubuntu: [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)
+- If you are using a Linux distribution, I think you know how to install docker.
+But anyway, here is an example installation instruction for Ubuntu: [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)

 ### 2. Pull the youBot-ready Docker image